jkleinsc/Personal-Fundraiser-Plugin-for-WordPress/readme.txt

 1. Click on Create Button.
 1. Copy all of the HTML code from the Website tab and paste it in the *Donate Button Code* field.

+PayPal has more information on using a donate button here: <a href="https://www.paypal.com/us/cgi-bin/?cmd=_donate-intro-outside">PayPal Donate Button</a>.

 **Payment Data Transfer Token**

 1. Click My Account tab.